C-section takes time to heal and recover

-It’s a dream of every mom to lose weight after C-section, isn’t it?
-But after C-section, we may have restrictions on what and how we can do to lose weight.
-Especially when it comes to exercise.
-After all, due to C-section we actually have two major recoveries to think of.
-Childbirth recovery.
-And major surgery recovery aka C-section recovery.
+It’s a dream of every mom to be able to lose weight fast after C-section, isn’t it?
+But after C-section, we’ll have restrictions on what to do, and how we can do to get rid of our baby fat.

-Therefore, we must be patient and extra careful in what we do to lose weight.
-We have to make sure that we recover properly from the C-section.
+Therefore, we must be patient and extra careful.
 The last thing we want is having a problem with the cut and stitches inside our tummies.

 How could I not be big?

-My baby was born only at about 7.7 lbs (3.5 kg), and it is said that the weight of the placenta is around 1.5 lbs (0.7 kg) and the amniotic fluid is around 1.8 lbs (0.8kg).
+My baby was born only at about 7.7 lbs (3.5 kg).
+And it is said that the weight of the placenta is around 1.5 lbs (0.7 kg), and amniotic fluid is around 1.8 lbs (0.8kg).
 So if you do the maths, of all the 44 lbs (19.9 kg) that I gained in pregnancy, I actually lost only 11 lbs (4.99kg) at childbirth.
-That’s just a quarter of my total pregnancy weight which means I still carried extra 33 lbs (approx. 15 kg) after birth.
+That’s just a quarter of my total pregnancy weight, which means I still carried an extra 33 lbs (approx. 15 kg) after birth.

 No wonder my size only reduced a bit, from mama whale size to walrus mama size.
 Whooooaaaa

-And the fact that I was having baby blues weeks after birth didn’t help my confidence at all.
+And the fact that I was having a postpartum baby-blues weeks after birth didn’t help my confidence at all.

 But I didn’t set a high target to lose weight fast.
 Because I didn’t want to put more pressure on myself.
-Not when I was already struggling with postnatal depression.
+Not when I was already struggling with baby-blues that might’ve been postnatal depression.

-Although I didn’t set a particular plan on how to do it, there were things that I did and they helped me losing weight.
+Although I didn’t set a particular plan on how to do it, there were things that I did that helped me lose weight.

 And here they are: